gjhami/LinkSiren/README.md

 # Attack Path Assocaited with LinkSiren
 1. (Optional) Get Intranet-Zoned if you want to coerce HTTP authentication.
 See the note in [theHackerRecipes WebClient Abuse](https://www.thehacker.recipes/a-d/movement/mitm-and-coerced-authentications/webclient#abuse) and my blog post [DNS Hijacking: Say My Name](https://alittleinsecure.com/dns-hijacking-say-my-name/).
 2. Create a list of UNC paths to writeable SMB shares.
+    - Note: You may also just provide a list of hosts (ex. `\\<host>`).
+Linksiren will list the shares on the host and add the base folder of each share as a target.
     - Note: Consider write and delete privileges are distinct on Windows.
 It is possible you can create a poisoned file but will not have permissions to delete it.
 If this happens, LinkSiren will be very verbose in letting you know.
 3. [Optional] Run LinkSiren in `generate` mode to write templates locally
 4. [Optional] Run LinkSiren in `rank` mode to output rankings for accessible folders based on recent access.